top of page

 In today's diverse working environment, health and safety considerations extend far beyond traditional industrial settings, office workers face ergonomic challenges and mental health pressures.
 Remote workers require appropriate home office assessments with healthcare workers confronting biological hazards and violence, each sector requires tailored approaches while adhering to the same fundamental legal principles as they face different health risks.

-What Laws Regulates Health and Safety in the Workplace?
+What Laws Regulate Health and Safety in the Workplace?

 The Health and Safety at Work etc. Act 1974 (often abbreviated as HSWA, HSW Act, or HASAWA) is the cornerstone legislation regulating health and safety in the workplace across Great Britain, this Act established the fundamental legal framework that continues to govern workplace safety standards 50 years after its introduction.